LukPopp0/react-starter/README.md

-# react-starter
+# React Starter
-A blueprint for a website built with react, scss and other tools I commonly use.
+A blueprint for a react-based website initialized with vite including my commonly used tools.